regina-normal/aux/packaging/docker/README.txt

 - fix root's .bashrc to ensure that /sbin and /usr/sbin are on the path, if this has not already been done

-- apt-get install debootstrap zstd curl rpm
+- apt-get install debootstrap zstd curl rpm libversion-util-perl
 - apt-get install debian-keyring (should already be present)
 - manually install a recent ubuntu-keyring package from an ubuntu mirror
 - add extra symlinks in /usr/share/debootstrap/scripts/ for newer debian or